GregFiegel/eclipse-mapping/README.md

-`shadow_forecast.py` is effectively the mirror image of the history view: it starts at today (or any `--min-date` you pass) and works forward through the catalog, shading each location by how long it will wait until the next solar eclipse in the dataset.
+`shadow_forecast.py` is effectively the mirror image of the history view: it starts at today (or any `--min-date` you pass) and works forward through the catalog, shading each location by how long it will wait until its next total solar eclipse in the dataset.
+Use `--include-annular` if you want to bring annular tracks back into the forecast, and `--polygon-step` to throttle GeoJSON size the same way as the history map.
 Color scaling uses the same `--color-exponent` power transform as the history map so you can match the visual weight applied to near-term events.

 ```sh
 . .venv/bin/activate